 An image of that anchorage pops up instantly along with an ACCURATE GPS position, the type of bottom and related anchoring conditions, depth of the anchorage, protection from various winds, etc.

 There are three anchorages offered for this island and this is the middle one - very protected and beautiful:

 And this is the third anchorage, the most westerly one with GPS points, depths and anchoring conditions.

 Is that it?
 No way.
 Click on the i icon and this is what you see:

-Now you know that if you want to listen to the weather forecast on VHF the correct channel for this area is Channel 25, that the mobile phone works well here so you can access the Internet and that there is TV (also you can see the evening weather broadcast).
+Now you know that if you want to listen to the weather forecast on VHF Channel 66 at 48minutes after the hour, that the mobile phone works well here so you can access the Internet and that there is TV (also you can see the evening weather broadcast).

 Notice the menu bar with information on the beaches and the reefs.
 Put your cursor over the NW beach and you see this photo:

 Here we have information about the tours from the local hotels to this island and their picnic facilities.

 Now have a point to the menu item NE beach - Wow, makes you dream about going there, right?

 There's more photos of the beaches and the reefs at Ilot Brosse but you get the idea.